-Certificate Code: 5666 Contact Persons: QC Faculty, Kathy Dusthimer, MSN, RN, PN Program Coordinator, 309-796-5390, dusthimerk@bhc.edu; First Stop Center, 309-796-5100, Rm.
-1-213; East Campus, Advising, 309-854-1709
+Contact nurs@bhc.edu for information; Advising Center, 309-796-5100, Rm 1-213; East Campus Advising Center, 309-854-1709.
+New students applying to Black Hawk College should select the AAS/General Occupational and

-New students applying to Black Hawk College should select the AAS/General Occupational and Technical Studies (GOTS) until such time as they have been officially accepted by the department into this program.
+Technical Studies (GOTS) until such time as they have been officially accepted by the department into this program.